Beliaa15/Beliaa15/README.md

 Hi 👋, I'm Mohamed Hesham
-A passionate frontend developer from Egypt
+a passionate frontend developer from Egypt

 - 🌱 I’m interested in full stack development and data sciences